rust-lang/book/src/ch12-05-working-with-environment-variables.md

 contradictory values.

-The `std::env` module contains many more useful features for dealing with environment variables; check out its documentation to see what's available.
+The `std::env` module contains many more useful features for dealing with environment variables; check out its documentation to see what’s available.